ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hempstead.md

 If I come across any more info, I'll let you know, however, there are no other photos in my possession.
 I am so grateful to my G Grandfather for labeling all the picutres I have.
 There is no way I could have identified these people if he hadn't had the foresight to do this so many years ago.
 </blockquote>
 <figcaption>
-<cite>— Jacqueline Igliozzi via personal correspondence 01 Feb 2023.
+<cite>— 01 Feb 2023, Jacqueline Igliozzi, personal correspondence.
 </cite>
 </figcaption>
 <aside>